Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/migrating-to-apple-silicon.md

 To fix this, delete the `.vagrant` subfolder of your VVV install.

+### Using VirtualBox Technical Preview

+Oracle released a technical preview for VirtualBox on Apple Silicon, leading some to believe that VirtualBox could be used again.
+This release is a proof of concept and struggles to run 32bit Linux from the year 2000.
+It is years away from being usable in the modern Ubuntu distributions VVV depends upon.

+Uninstall the technical preview and switch to Parallels/Docker.

 ### VirtualBox Vagrant plugins

-If you have plugins such as `vagrant-disksize`, they will try to use VirtualBox.
+If you have plugins such as `vagrant-disksize`, they will try to use VirtualBox even if it isn't present, leading to crashes.
 Uninstall these plugins and try again.

 ### Out of Date VVV

 Only newer versions of VVV support Apple Silicon/Arm machines, upgrade to at least v3.7 or above.

-### Customfiles and Shared Mounts
+### Customfiles and Shared Mounts Not Working on Parallels

 You may encounter errors such as this if you use a customfile to add additional shared folders: